harvzor/portfolio/data/blog/getting-started-with-docker-compose.md

 - how to run a service with Docker Compose
 - how to use Traefik as a reverse proxy (makes accessing services from your browser way easier)
-- using `lazydocker` to start containers after initial setup
 - the benefits of using Docker vs traditional installation of services

 ## Developing with Docker Compose

 You will need to have [Docker and Docker Compose](https://docs.docker.com/get-docker/) installed before you get started.

+I'm using Docker 19.03.13 and Docker Compose 1.27.4.

 In this example, I will be using [PostgreSQL](https://www.postgresql.org/) (a database similar to MySQL/MSSQL).